HizenbergABC/firstHtml/README.md

  >2.Run `Pivall`

 **Attention**
-  * After the `alert!!
-11011` you have a few moments to select the environment where you want the commands to run (which should be CorelDraw)
+ After the `alert!!
+11011` you have a few moments to select the environment where you want the commands to run (Must be the current window)